 In the first Lites moto, Josh Grant started at the tail end of the top five, and over the next few laps, worked his way past Martin Davalos and into third.
-After battling it out with a couple of other riders for the rest of the race, he fought them off to finish a strong third in the moto.
+After battling it out with a couple of other riders for the rest of the race,

 Unfortunately for Grant, and a lot of other riders, the second moto was red-flagged for lightning at just short of 10 minutes into the moto as a storm rolled in, which meant the entire race would have to start over.
 On the restart, Grant found himself well back around midpack and had a hard time going forward, as the track had become one-lined and he lost his goggles early on in the muddy conditions.